vexalivin/Hand-Tracking-Mouse-Controller/README.md

-# Hand Tracking Mouse Controller
+# Hand Tracking Mouse Controller (DOESNT WORK FOR NOW, CURRENTLY ON FIXING STAGE)

 Controls your PC mouse using hand gestures via webcam.
 Built with OpenCV, MediaPipe Tasks API, and PyAutoGUI.